dhelkey/clustershard/README.md

 9. Visualization data standardization.
 If true, element concentration values for plots are normalized to have mean 0 and standard deviation 1.
 This will not affect clustering results.

-10. Allows user to export data along with clustering results.
+10. Export data along with clustering results.

 11. Tabs for viewing the 5 different plots that *clusterTool* provides.